Lauraillouz/digitous-react/chapitre_01/elsy/README.md

 # Health App (school project)

 ## Description
-Create an application that calculates the amount of water you need to drink depending on the temperature, number of steps and heartbeat
+Create an application that calculates the amount of water you need to drink depending on the temperature, number of steps and heartbeat.
-Requirements:
+###Requirements:
 * 4 boxes that alternate colors
 * the minimum water is 1.5L